 5. How Can You Qualify For An Industrial Engineer Job?

-In some cases, you may need on-the-job training or relevant work experience along with the prescribed qualification (ANZSCO Skill Level 1).
+In some cases, you may need on-the-job training or relevant work experience along with the specified qualification (ANZSCO Skill Level 1).
 Prospective Industrial Engineers may require registration or licensing to work in this role.

 The required qualifications to enter this profession are as follows: